jakerella/home/content/building-an-amazon-alexa-skill-with-node-js.md

 });
 ```

-Notice that above we check the "type" of the request first, handling a "LaunchRequest" a little different than the others.
+Don't forget about our [`requestVerifier` that we created earlier](#verifying-requests) - that piece of middleware happens before our route.
+Inside our route handler we check the "type" of the request first, handling a "LaunchRequest" a little different than the others.
 Next we might [handle the "SessionEndedRequest"](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference#sessionendedrequest), which is also unique:

 ```javascript
 app.post('/forecast', requestVerifier, function(req, res) {